PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Datasets and Preprocessing

-\paragraph{Source.} We use the publicly available \textbf{WESAD} benchmark \citep{schmidt2018wesad}, which contains 15 subjects wearing a RespiBAN chest band and an Empatica~E4 wristband while undergoing a 35-min protocol (baseline $\rightarrow$ social-stress $\rightarrow$ comedy).
-Signals recorded on the wrist include \emph{electrodermal activity} (EDA, 4 Hz), \emph{photoplethysmography} (BVP, 64 Hz), skin \emph{temperature} (TEMP, 4 Hz), and tri-axial \emph{acceleration} (ACC, 32 Hz); the chest strap provides \emph{ECG}, respiration, EMG and ACC at 700 Hz.
+\paragraph{Source.} We use the publicly available \textbf{WESAD} benchmark~\cite{schmidt2018wesad}, which provides synchronized physiological signals from 15 subjects wearing a RespiBAN chest band and an Empatica~E4 wristband during a 35-min protocol (baseline $\rightarrow$ social-stress $\rightarrow$ comedy).
+Signals recorded on the wrist include \emph{electrodermal activity} (EDA, 4\,Hz), \emph{photoplethysmography} (BVP, 64\,Hz), skin \emph{temperature} (TEMP, 4\,Hz), and tri-axial \emph{acceleration} (ACC, 32\,Hz); the chest strap provides \emph{ECG}, respiration, EMG, and ACC at 700\,Hz.
+This multi-sensor setup exemplifies the sensor-asymmetry problem: EDA is the gold-standard stress indicator but requires specialized electrodes, while the remaining modalities are available on commodity wearables.

-\paragraph{Resampling.} All channels are resampled to a uniform 64 Hz target rate: first-order polyphase filtering for high-frequency signals (ECG, BVP, ACC), linear interpolation for low-frequency channels (EDA, TEMP).
+\paragraph{Resampling.} All channels are resampled to a uniform 64\,Hz target rate: first-order polyphase filtering for high-frequency signals (ECG, BVP, ACC), linear interpolation for low-frequency channels (EDA, TEMP).